 In April 2022, the Board of Directors of the Company approved a comprehensive restructuring plan intended to reduce operating expenses.
 The Company intends to maintain targeted research efforts focused on in-vivo LVV gene therapy and to deprioritize direct investments in reduced toxicity conditioning and cryopreserved apheresis.
-The restructuring is anticipated to produce up to \$160 million in cost savings over the next two years.

 As part of the restructuring, the Company plans to reduce its workforce by 30% across the second and third quarters of 2022.
-The Company estimates that it will incur approximately \$10 million in costs to implement the restructuring, comprised primarily of severance payments and continuing health care coverage over the severance period.
-The restructuring actions associated with these charges commenced in April 2022 and be substantially completed by the end of 2022.
+The Company estimates that it will incur approximately \$6.6 million in costs to implement the restructuring, comprised primarily of severance payments and continuing health care coverage over the severance period.
+The restructuring actions associated with these charges commenced in April 2022, and are expected to be substantially completed by the end of 2022.